What is an Email Disclaimer?

 There are many schools of thought as to whether or not email disclaimers are required by law.

-An organization will generally add an email disclaimer to:
+An organization will generally add a legal disclaimer to:

 View different email disclaimer laws